Strawberry Rhubarb Pudding Dessert

 Use your rhubarb in this simple and heavenly Strawberry Rhubarb Pudding Dessert!
 So sweet, creamy, tart and crunchy all at the same time!
 Great for parties and potlucks!
-A new family favorite!

 This post contains Amazon Affiliate links.
 Hot Eats and Cool Reads may receive a small commission for Amazon purchases made through these links at no cost to you.
 Thanks for your support!